sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 `--model-sample-interval` : how many batches to wait before dump a model.

 `--model-name` : the name of the net model (MNISTNet, CIFAR10Net, resnet18).

-`--num-classes` : total number of classes of dataset.

 `--data-type` : data type, valid values are mnist, cifar10, ImageNet.